rackerlabs/rackspace-how-to/content/general/networking-fundamentals.md

 192.168.1.100 is a common IP address on many private networks as it's one of the most easily remembered default IP addresses for a private LAN.
-(We'll discuss private IP ranges later.
-For now, play along.)
 What does the computer see when we send a packet to this address?
 To answer that question we need to know something about binary arithmetic.
 If you skipped our section on binary arithmetic, now may be a good time to go back and review it.

   `192.168.001.100 = 11000000.10101000.00000001.01100110`